-Experimental feature that uses a different algorithm for the filter.
+BpRe is an experimental filter mode.
 The timbre is subtly different, and the decay when struck with a trigger is more exponential.
-However, the alternative filter type cannot be tracked 1V/octave.
-Thus the Freq jacks mimic the Freq Nudge knobs when using this filter type.
+However, the BPRe filter type cannot be tracked 1V/octave.
+Thus the Freq jacks and Freq Nudge knobs do a linear frequency shift (will not track to external gear if tuned with the jack or knob).